The MOST EFFECTIVE Ways for Getting Rid of Dark Under Eye Circles

 There is the blueish shade, which is caused by a stressful lifestyle, lack of sleep, allergies, and a stuffy nose, and there is the brownish shade (usually more common in people with medium to darker skin tones), which is caused by aging and the thinning of the skin around the eye area.
 This thinning of the skin causes the blood vessels underneath to become more visible, thus contributing to the darker shade.
 Sun damage and genetics can also cause pigmentation, further heightening the intensity of the darkness.

+Now back to getting rid of dark under eye circles.
 If you've lost all hope on trying to get rid of your under eye circles, don't give up just yet!
 Try the following remedies and see if they work for you.

 If you have the blueish shade of under eye circles, you'll want to: